-What Is This All About? briefly touched upon the nature of Trust and Authority.
-We described how Bitcoin creates a trustworthy digital bank, and how Ethereum is creating a global trustworthy computer that can perform general computations.
+What Is This All About? introduced the idea of Trust and Authority.
+We described how Bitcoin creates a trustworthy digital bank, and how Ethereum is creating a trustworthy global computer that can perform general computations.
 Yet, we closed the chapter by acknowledging that there are limitations to this model.
 In this chapter, we will learn what those limitations are.

 State and Mutation

-Most authorities can be abstracted as two functions: They hold value-bearing and contentious state (information), and they perform mutations upon that state.
+Most authorities can be abstracted as two functions: They hold (value-bearing and often contentious) state (information), and they perform mutations (updates) upon that state based on a well-known set of rules.

 flowchart

-In the example of owning digital money, the state of the authority is the ledger of all accounts and balances, and the mutations are transfers between two accounts.
+In the example of Bitcoin, the state of the authority is the list of all accounts and their BTC balance, and the mutations are transfers of BTC between two accounts1.

 Digital and Real World